 Working With Input Files¶

-The required input files can be provided via one of three methods:
+The required input files can be provided via one of several methods:

 Use one of the pre-existing input files provided with Cantera